 - Billing for a dilated fundus examination with the indirect ophthalmoscope and using the codes 92225, 92226, or separately billing visual fields using 92081

 - Billing color vision testing using 92283

 - Billing sensory motor testing using 92060

-• Billing gonioscopy using 92020
+- Billing gonioscopy using 92020

 The appropriate and correct use of the CPT (procedure) and diagnosis code is the responsibility of every health care provider.
+Providers are required to use the accurate diagnosis coding for the services provided with appropriate diagnosis pointers for each line on a claim.

 Use the following set of links to national correct coding resources on www.cms.gov to assist you: